Da1sypetals/Symars/docs/user_docs.typ

 + `generate_func(self, name: str, expr)`

   - Purpose: Generates Rust function code for a given SymPy expression.
   - Parameters:
       - `name` (`str`): Name of the function to generate.
       - `expr`: A SymPy expression to translate into Rust code.
   - Returns: `str` containing the generated Rust function code.
+  - Raises: `ValueError` for unsupported or invalid expression types.

 + `generate_func_given_params(self, name: str, expr, params)`

   - Purpose: Generates Rust function code for a SymPy expression with a specified parameter list.
   - Parameters:
     - `name` (`str`): Name of the function.
     - `expr`: A SymPy expression to translate.
     - `params` (`list[str]`): List of parameter names for the function.
   - Returns: `str` containing the generated Rust function code.
   - Notes: The user is responsible for ensuring the correctness of the parameter list.